RosterElf Logo

 Frequently asked questions

 • Yes, but with caution.
 Any manager edits should be documented with the reason.
-We recommend send the timesheet back to the employee for correction where possible, creating an audit trail.
+We recommend sending the timesheet back to the employee for correction where possible, creating an audit trail.
 Never edit to reduce hours without the employee's knowledge and agreement.
+Understand your obligations for legally defensible timesheets.

 Regulatory sources